 Careers & Industry

-This course will give you a taste of what it will be like working in creative technology industries.
-You'll be working in a studio-like environment and become accustomed to deadlines, managing and collaborating on projects, and presenting.
+This course will give you a taste of what it will be like working in the fields of creative and digital technologies.
+You'll be working in a studio-like environment and will become accustomed to deadlines, managing and collaborating on projects, and presenting your ideas.

 - Build a strong foundation in creative technologies to prepare yourself for further study